-If you are looking for North Shore adventures, the Turtle Bay Resort also offers horseback riding, Segway tours, helicopter tours, surf and scuba lessons, snorkeling, and stand up paddle boards for hire.
-Families will have a blast at Turtle Bay Resort!
+If you are looking for North Shore adventures, the Turtle Bay Resort also offers horseback riding, Segway tours, helicopter tours, surf and scuba lessons, snorkeling, and stand-up paddleboards for hire.
+It’s the most well-known hotel in Oahu and families will have a blast during their stay at Turtle Bay Resort!

 There are a few appealing Airbnb options in Kailua but no major hotels.